We all have used syntax’s like

 i += j and

 Weird.
-Isn’t it.
-Both are expected to be same as operation is same.
-Why they have different values?
+Isn’t it?
+Both are expected to be the same as the operation is same.
+Why do they have different values?
 Let’s find out.

 A compound assignment expression of the form

 E1 = (T)((E1) op (E2)), where T is the type of E1, except that E1 is evaluated only once.